What is Mediation?

 Mediation is a structured negotiation process in which an independent person, known as a mediator, assists the parties to identify and assess options and negotiate an agreement to resolve their dispute.
 Mediation is an alternative to a judge imposing a decision on the parties.

 All cases, regardless of their complexity or number of parties, are eligible to be referred to mediation.
-The types of matters commonly mediated at the Federal Court include corporations law, intellectual property, industrial law, consumer law, human rights, admiralty, tax and costs.
+The types of matters commonly mediated at the Federal Court include commercial and corporations law, intellectual property, industrial law, consumer law, human rights, admiralty, tax and costs.

 Some factors about your dispute may indicate that it is particularly suited to mediation, such as: